 numeric indices are positional, not with reference to category ids.

-For is.selected<-
+For is.selected<-,

 A logical vector indicating whether the category should be selected.

-For a single category the value should be either TRUE
+For a single category the value should be either TRUE or FALSE.
+To change the

-object, supply a logical vector which is the
+selection status for a Categories object, supply a logical vector which is the

 same length as the number of categories.